mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 that presents an experimental usage definition.
 In this approach, the temporary analysis table we create actually stores a client's whole usage history as a BYTES field, and then we rely on view logic to present this as per-day windows.
+Much of the logic is boilerplate; the sections that would need to change for your specific new field are marked between `-- BEGIN` and `-- END` comments.

 The example queries `main_v4` directly in order to be as generic as possible.
 The `daily` CTE below could be removed in the case that `clients_daily` already